bezzad/Downloader/README.md

 ## How to serialize and deserialize downloader package

-Serialize and deserialize download packages to/from `JSON` text or `Binary`, after stopping download to keep download data and resuming that every time you want.
+Serialize download packages to `JSON` text or `Binary`, after stopping download to keep download data and resuming that every time you want.
 You can serialize packages even using memory storage for caching download data which is used `MemoryStream`.

 __Serialize and Deserialize into Binary with [BinaryFormatter](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.formatters.binary.binaryformatter)__